 You may have also heard of the FBAR.
 The Foreign Bank Account Registration form.
 An annual FBAR must be filed with the Treasury whenever a taxpayer has an interest in, or signature authority over, a foreign financial account with a value over $10,000 any time during the calendar year.
 That includes your Japanese bank account that pays zero interest.
 It makes no difference if the average amount in the account during the year is less than $10,000 or all the money is withdrawn by the end of the year.
 If the account held more than $10,000 any time during the year, the FBAR must be filed.
 Your normal tax filing deadline falls on the 15th April, FBAR needs to be filed by 30th June, every year…forever.

-The penalties for failing to file FBARs are severe.
+Most Americans living in Japan are unaware that the penalties for failing to file FBARs are severe.
 There is a minimum $10,000 penalty if your failure to file was inadvertent.
 However, if you are found guilty of willfully not filing a FBAR, the minimum fine is $100,000 or half the value of the account, whichever is greater.

 If your foreign accounts and assets combined are worth at least $50,000, you may have to disclose them on Form 8938 and file it with your federal tax return.
 There may be overlap in the contents of the two and its usually better to err on the side of caution and have a professional submit for you to avoid error.